BitDevsNYC/BitDevsNYC.github.io/_posts/2022-10-15-tabconf-lightning-session.md

 ### Bolt12 LND Fork

-[Karla Kirk-Cohen](https://twitter.com/actuallycarlakc) has created [boltlnd](https://github.com/carlaKC/boltnd) a library that can be used in combination with a [fork](https://github.com/carlaKC/lnd/tree/offers-boltnd) of LND to support BOLT12.
-Given Karla's [proof of work](https://github.com/carlaKC) all (one) of the organizers of TriangleBitDevs expect she will absolutely [crush it](https://media.tenor.com/x_I_Ubn-ZyMAAAAC/the-rascals-kid.gif).
+[Carla Kirk-Cohen](https://twitter.com/actuallycarlakc) has created [boltlnd](https://github.com/carlaKC/boltnd) a library that can be used in combination with a [fork](https://github.com/carlaKC/lnd/tree/offers-boltnd) of LND to support BOLT12.
+Given Carla's [proof of work](https://github.com/carlaKC) all (one) of the organizers of TriangleBitDevs expect she will absolutely [crush it](https://media.tenor.com/x_I_Ubn-ZyMAAAAC/the-rascals-kid.gif).

 ### Rapid Gossip Sync